binford2k/fidget/README.md

   * `blanking` disables terminal blanking on Linux.

-If you pass the a command, then Fidget will execute that command and prevent the system from sleeping until that command terminates.
+If you pass a command, then Fidget will execute that command and prevent the system from sleeping until that command terminates.
 If you do not provide a command, then Fidget will prevent sleeping until you press Ctrl-C to terminate.

+### Examples

+Simply keep the computer from sleeping until you press Ctrl-C

+    $ fidget
+    System has been prevented from sleeping.
+    - Press Ctrl-C to resume normal power management.

+Pass options and run a command

+    $ fidget -o sleep,idle make

+## Installation

+    $ gem install fidget

 ## Library Usage